Reign of Fire (film): Critical response

-Awards
+Awards and nominations

-Reign of Fire was nominated for one Saturn Award, but lost to The Lord of the Rings: The Two Towers and two Festival de Cine de Sitges awards, winning one.
+Reign of Fire was nominated for one Saturn Award (but lost to The Lord of the Rings: The Two Towers) and two Sitges Film Festival awards, winning one.

 Video game

-In 2002, Kuju Entertainment released the video game adaptation Reign of Fire for PlayStation 2, Xbox and GameCube, which received mixed reviews.
+In 2002, Kuju Entertainment released the video game adaptation Reign of Fire for all major sixth generation platforms.
+All versions received mixed reviews, much like the film it was based on.

 Cancelled sequel

-In a 2002 interview, Christian Bale was asked: "Is there a sequel possibility to Reign of Fire?" to which Bale responded "Possibly.
+In a 2002 interview, Christian Bale was asked: "Is there a sequel possibility to Reign of Fire?" to which Bale responded: "Possibly.
 I told Scott Moutter, who plays my stepson in the movie, that he's well positioned to take the sequel from me because of the way the movie ends!".
+However, due to the film underperforming at the box office, no development on a sequel has been spoken of since.
+Twenty years later, Bale joked that a sequel would be made "for Dexerto's eyes only."

 Legacy

-The mechanism of dragon's fire breath in this movie, inspired from biology of real-life creatures such as anti-predator adaptation of bombardier beetle and poison glands of vipers, was used in later works such as Harry Potter and the Goblet of Fire, Harry Potter and the Deathly Hallows – Part 1, Gods of Egypt, and Game of Thrones.
+The mechanism of dragon's fire breath in this movie, inspired from biology of real-life creatures such as anti-predator adaptation of bombardier beetle and poison glands of vipers, was used in later works such as Harry Potter and the Goblet of Fire, Gods of Egypt, and Game of Thrones.